 Related marker.
 Click here for another marker that is related to this marker.
 This link is to the marker for Columbus and Western Railroad tunnel that also claims the legend of John Henry.

 Credits.
-This page was last revised on June 9, 2020.
+This page was last revised on January 23, 2021.
 It was originally submitted on September 6, 2012, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 553 times since then and 26 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on September 6, 2012, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 594 times since then and 19 times this year.
+Last updated on January 23, 2021, by Bradley Owen of Morgantown, West Virginia.
+Photos: 1. submitted on September 6, 2012, by Don Morfe of Baltimore, Maryland.
+2. submitted on November 6, 2020, by TeamOHE of Wauseon, Ohio.
+3, 4, 5, 6. submitted on September 6, 2012, by Don Morfe of Baltimore, Maryland. • J. Makali Bruton was the editor who published this page.